closemarketing/duplicate-publish-multisite/readme.txt

 == Developers ==

 == Changelog =
+= 1.6.1 =
+*	 Fix: sites to publish list order alphabetical and prevents errors.

-= 1.6 =
+= 1.6.0 =
 *	 Resend images after change it in source site.
 *  Fix: copying image only in first site.
 *  Changed method to copy image.
 More stable.